 When using Average Blender by Forecast Distance, you must select four or more models.
 If fewer than four are selected, the blender averages model predictions instead of forecast-distance based predictions.

-After DataRobot creates your models and populates the Leaderboard, you can retrain selected models using different settings.
-For example, you can run using a different feature list or sample size, or select either single fold or up to five-fold cross-validation.
+After DataRobot creates models and populates the Leaderboard, you can retrain selected models using different settings.
+For example, you can run using a different feature list or sample size, or select either single-fold or up to five-fold cross-validation.

-Use the following steps to run one or more selected models.
+Use the following steps to re-run one or more selected models.

 Use the checkboxes on the left side of the model names on the Leaderboard to select one or more models.